9/11's first responders say House approval of victims' funding bill is 'step in the right direction'

 “Sadly, this bill comes to the floor without any provision to pay for the program,” Collins said.
 “No provision at all.
 This bill, according to the Congressional Budget Office, will cost $10.2 billion, and that’s just during the first decade of the seven decades this bill extends the program.”

-Michael Barasch, a New York attorney who represents 15,000 first responders with claims through the fund, including McClean, told Fox News "it really doesn’t matter" where the money comes from, as long as victims are assured of financial security for their families.
+Michael Barasch, a New York attorney who represents 15,000 first responders with claims through the fund, including McLean, told Fox News "it really doesn’t matter" where the money comes from, as long as victims are assured of financial security for their families.

 "This is a necessity and it’s a necessity for responders that came from all over the country when they heard the call," he said, referencing more than 2,000 firefighters, police officers, federal agents and others who have died from 9/11-related diseases.
 That number is only expected to climb, according to the Centers for Disease Control and Prevention's World Trade Center Health Program.